British invasions of the River Plate: Background

 Pedro de Mendoza founded the Ciudad de Nuestra Señora del Buen Ayre (The City of Our Lady of the Fair Winds) on 2 February 1536 as a Spanish settlement.
 The site was abandoned in 1541, but it was re-established in 1580 by Juan de Garay with the name Ciudad de la Santísima Trinidad y Puerto de Santa María del Buen Ayre (City of the Most Holy Trinity and Port of Saint Mary of the Fair Winds), and the city became one of the largest in the Americas.
-A Portuguese colony was founded nearby at Colonia del Sacramento in 1680.
+A Portuguese colony was founded at Colonia del Sacramento, on the opposite bank of the Río de la Plata, in 1680.
 To deter Portuguese expansion, the Spanish founded Montevideo in 1726, and Colonia was finally ceded to Spain under the Treaty of San Ildefonso in 1777, one year after the creation of the Spanish Viceroyalty of the Río de la Plata, the forerunner of modern Argentina.

 The South Sea Company was granted trading concessions in South America in the time of Queen Anne, under the Treaty of Utrecht.
 The British had long harboured ambitions in South America, considering the estuary of the Río de la Plata as the most favourable location for a British colony.

-The Napoleonic Wars played a key role in the Rio de la Plata conflict and since the beginning of the conquest of the Americas, the British had been interested in the riches of the region.
+The Napoleonic Wars played a key role in the Rio de la Plata conflict and since the beginning of the European conquest of the Americas, the British had been interested in the riches of the region.
 The Peace of Basel in 1795 ended the war between Spain and France.
-In 1796, by the Second Treaty of San Ildefonso, Spain joined France in its war with Britain, thus giving Britain cause for military action against Spanish colonies.
-In 1805 Britain judged it the right moment after the defeat of the Franco-Spanish fleet at the Battle of Trafalgar.
-This battle forced Spain to reduce to a minimum of its naval communications with its American colonies.
+In 1796, by the Second Treaty of San Ildefonso, Spain joined France in its war with the United Kingdom, thus giving the United Kingdom cause for military action against Spanish colonies.
+In 1805 the United Kingdom judged it the right moment after the defeat of the Franco-Spanish fleet at the Battle of Trafalgar.
+This battle forced Spain to reduce to a minimum its naval communications with its American colonies.
 Historically, Buenos Aires had been relatively neglected by Spain, which sent most of its ships to the more economically important city of Lima.
 The last time a significant Spanish military force had arrived in Buenos Aires had been in 1784.